ericsun95/Flying-High-Again/written_exam/markedquestions.md

 This distracter could apply to Class G airspace, 1,200' AGL - 10,000' MSL, during the day but not Class E airspace at any time.
 - **Distraction**: 3 miles visibility and clear of clouds.
 This distracter could apply to Class B airspace but not Class E airspace at any time.

+- <span style="color:green">During operations outside controlled airspace at altitudes of more than 1,200 feet AGL, but less than 10,000 feet MSL, the minimum flight visibility for VFR flight at night is</span>
+- 3 miles.
+At night under the conditions specified in the question, Class G airspace requires 3 miles flight visibility.

 - <span style="color:green">TRSA Service in the terminal radar program provides </span>
 - Sequencing and separation for participating VFR aircraft.